drivera123/LDRS500/policy-analysis.md

 All policy is part of the public exercise of power and is driven by values – whether explicitly stated or not.
 This two-part assignment asks you undertake an analysis of a policy in light of transformational servant leadership \(TSL\) characteristics and then create a leadership tool for TSL policy analysis in your organization.

-Your task:
+##### Your Task

 * Choose a policy \(preferably from your organization\)
 * State the policy verbatim.